BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 ### Editing the Pd Patch

 The Pd patch for module *implementations* can be edited by clicking the Edit In Pd button in the Implementation tab of the Module Creator.
-This will open up a Pd window some controls for module *endpoints* under the heading Test Module Parameters.
+This will open up a Pd window containing some controls for module *endpoints* under the heading Test Module Parameters.

 The patch that opens when Edit In Pd is clicked is a **host** patch.
 To open a module implementation, click the toggle under Show / Hide Module.
 This will open the top-level Pd patch for the module.

 ![](../../page-images/implementation_pd.png)

-The module is required to provide audio inlets and outlets for each Audio Stream Endpoint, and to respond to messages from libIntegra using the receive symbol `integra-broadcast-receive`.
-Followed by a `[route $1]` to route only messages designated for this instance.
+The module is required to provide audio inlets and outlets for each Audio Stream Endpoint, and to respond to messages from libIntegra using the receive symbol `integra-broadcast-receive`, followed by a `[route $1]` to route only messages designated for this instance.
 When using one of the Templates included with the Module Creator, this boilerplate is provided by the `[handlers/ntg_receive]` abstraction.

 > Developers are strongly encouraged to use one of the provided templates rather than starting their module from scratch